 The Best Ski Pants Review

 Out of hundreds of options, what is the right ski and snowboard pant for you?
 Protecting your legs from wind, cold, and abrasion is a thankless job.
 You will use and abuse this garment for a long time, usually in unforgiving climates.
-You will need pants that fit your body and match your skiing style and habits while complementing all of your upper body layers, stylistically.
+You will need pants that fit and match your skiing style, while stylistically complementing all of your other layers.
 Finally, ski or snowboard pants need to withstand weather and usage.
-Materials and construction must be up to the significant task of protecting your legs from wind, snow, rain, and high-speed abrasion.
-Do your due diligence, consult our extensive review, and your choice will reward you for years and years.
+Their materials and design must be up to the task of protecting you from wind, snow, rain, and abrasion.
+So do your due diligence, consult our extensive review, and your choice will reward you for years and years.

 Read the full review below >